Ariworks-Entertainment/Limeko-Engine/README.md

+> [!WARNING]
+> This branch of Limeko is obsolete, as the Engine is currently under a recode.\
+> Swap to the "v2" branch to see.

 # Limeko Engine
 A flexible, Open-Source Game Engine made to combine all of the best features into one lightweight stack.
 Runs Natively on [OpenGL](https://www.opengl.org/), with planned support for [Vulkan](https://www.vulkan.org/).